 Be sure to contact firstname.lastname@example.org at least three (3) weeks before the meeting if you require the final program in a different digital format.

 Due to the size of the ASAE Great Ideas Conference, sessions are sometimes spread out and distances between sessions can be considerable.
-If you are a regular wheelchair user you should bring your chair with you.
+If you need a scooter while onsite at Grand America at the ASAE Great Ideas Conference, please contact the official provider, Scoot-A-Round.

 Taxi Service for those with Mobility Constraints

-Registrants with mobility issues who are unable to utilize ASAE transportation, may utilize cab service to and from the Hyatt Regency Orlando.
+Registrants with mobility issues who are unable to utilize ASAE transportation, may utilize cab service to and from Grand America.
 ASAE will reimburse for taxi fares between official ASAE properties and event locations.

 Registration of Personal Aide/Companion